onqtam/headjack/src/topics.md

 # Multidimensionality
 ██████████████████████████████████████████████████████████████████████████████

+configuration attributes to accounts

+history of seen tweets - like history of watched videos on youtube

 we have many facets to our personalities - we could share a lot more we are social creatures